-Toronto Naturopathic doctors are general practitioners of natural medicine.
+Toronto Naturopathic doctors at the Pacific Wellness Institute are general practitioners of natural medicine.

-The naturopathic medicine can be used to treat, manage or prevent a wide variety of acute and chronic conditions.
+Naturopathic medicine is an efficient path toward treating, managing or preventing a wide variety of acute and chronic conditions.

-The following is only a small sample of how Toronto naturopathic doctors can help you:
+The following are a few of the many ways Toronto naturopathic doctors at the Pacific Wellness can help you:

 - Lower high blood pressure and cholesterol